 Power tools can have high power demands, but this should not stop you.
 The sander only needs 30 watts at most, but our power drill can demand up to 20A of current – which is too high for the bicycle generator and control panel (12V×20A=240W).
 However, the machine will rarely require that power unless you use it to drill through hard materials.

 The power demand of a power tool will increase whenever the torque increases, so you feel when the drill bit has gone through the material or when the screw has been fixed or loosened.
 You can handle the tool as precisely with your feet as you can with your hands.

 2. Electric Kettle

 Electric heating and cooling are energy-intensive.
-Alternatives, such as direct solar heat and fire, are more sustainable.
+Alternatives, such as direct solar heat, are more sustainable.
 However, heating and cooling can easily be included in your exercise routine and provide results.